kaito-kawakami/pleiotropy_cognition/Code Demo/README.txt

 Step 2: Download R studio (https://posit.co/downloads/)

-Step 3: Open the cognitive_network_demo.R script in R studio, and install dependencies (about 2-3 minutes on a normal desktop computer)
+Step 3: Download the Code folder.
+Open the cognitive_network_demo.R script in R studio, and install dependencies (about 2-3 minutes on a normal desktop computer), and set the folder as the working directory.

 Step 4: Run the analysis script to estimate undirected genomic network (about 1-2 minutes on a normal desktop computer)